Shallow Breathing: Introduction

 Diagnosing shallow breathing and its cause may be delayed or missed because in some cases, shallow breathing may not be severe enough for a person to seek medical care.
 In other cases, a person may be unaware of shallow breathing, such as in sleep apnea.

-Shallow breathing accompanied by a low or high number of breathes can be a sign of a serious ...more misdiagnosis »
+Shallow breathing accompanied by a low or high number of breathes can be a sign of a serious condition and should be evaluated ...more misdiagnosis »

 Symptoms of Shallow Breathing